 In order to be a HMO, the property must be used as the tenants’ only or main residence and it should be used solely or mainly to house tenants.
 Properties let to students and migrant workers will be treated as their only or main residence and the same will apply to properties, which are used as domestic refuges.

 There is a requirement for some types of HMO to be licensed.

 If the council is concerned a property is an HMO, an inspection will take place to determine how safe the property is for residing or proposed tenants.
 One of the most important factors when conducting an inspection is to ensure the property has full fire protection facilities.

 HMOs pose a greater risk to the health and safety of people living in them.
 Very often, people who live in HMO's do not know who else lives in the same building with them, and the risks of fire and infection are therefore increased.
 HMO fire safety is therefore an important part of our inspection and consideration will be given to Lacors fire safety guidance, which states:

-A HMO inspection must be managed by a 'fit and proper' person and there are Management Regulations which set out the way in which such properties should be managed these are:
+An HMO inspection must be managed by a 'fit and proper' person and there are management regulations which set out the way in which such properties should be managed these are:

 If you require any further information please contact the private sector housing department by:

 Telephoning: 01744 676789

 Writing to: People's Services, Private Housing Initiatives, Town Hall, St Helens, WA10 1HP